 Code of Practice

 Our aim is to provide a high-level of customer service and support.
-However, we recognise that problems can occur and this document outlines what we will do to put things right as quickly as possible.
+However, we recognise that problems can occur and this page outlines what we will do to put things right as quickly as possible.

 Step 1

-Our front-line team member will take the details of the complaint and investigate it with the intention of resolving it as quickly as possible.
+A team member will take the details of the complaint and investigate it with the intention of resolving it as quickly as possible.

 Step 2